SuB1X-Coin/documentation/guides/wallet_upgrade.md

 ## If you are running a MasterNode

-Verify the status of the masternode with `rupaya-cli masternode status` from the CLI or `masternode status` from a GUI masternode.
+Verify the status of the masternode with `zsub1x-cli masternode status` from the CLI or `masternode status` from a GUI masternode.
 You should see `"message" : "Masternode successfully started"`

 If you get `"message" : "Not capable masternode: Hot node, waiting for remote activation."`, go the the upgraded Cold wallet and START the masternode again (i.e. `startmasternode alias false MN1`)